gunelmirzoeva/student-course-jdbc-app/README.md

             <dependency>
             <groupId>org.postgresql</groupId>
             <artifactId>postgresql</artifactId>
-            <version>42.7.3</version>
+            <version>42.7.5</version>
             </dependency>
             🚀 Features
-            Connects to PostgreSQL and performs basic CRUD operations.
+            Implements the DAO (Data Access Object) pattern for cleanly separating database logic

+            Provides basic CRUD operations for students

-            Demonstrates JDBC concepts like Connection, PreparedStatement, and ResultSet.
+            Demonstrates JDBC concepts like Connection, PreparedStatement, and ResultSet

             📝 Notes
             Ensure PostgreSQL is running before executing the application.

-            Customize the database credentials as per your local setup.
+            Customize database credentials in the DatabaseConfig class as per your local setup

             💡 Future Enhancements
-            Add more tables to represent courses and student-course relationships.
+            Add a Course entity and implement many-to-many relationships with students

+            Use JOIN queries to fetch related data from multiple tables

-            Incorporate exception handling and logging for better error management.
+            Incorporate exception handling and logging for better error management

-            Explore integration with an ORM framework like Hibernate.
+            Explore integration with an ORM framework like Hibernate